Rudolf Mansfeld

 Rudolf Mansfeld (17 January 1901, Berlin – 1960) was a German botanist and agricultural scientist.

-For more than twenty years, he worked as a curator at the Botanical Garden and Botanical Museum in Berlin-Dahlem.
-Here he specialized in studies of Orchidaceae (orchids) and Euphorbiaceae (spurges).
-Following World War II, by way of a request from agriculturalist Hans Stubbe (1902-1989), he accepted a position as a laboratory technician at the Gatersleben Institute.
-In 1949 he succeeded Werner Rothmaler (1908-1962) as departmental director.
+For more than twenty years, he served as a curator at the Botanical Garden and Botanical Museum in Berlin-Dahlem, where he specialized in the study of Orchidaceae (orchids) and Euphorbiaceae (spurges).
+After World War II, by way of a request from agriculturalist Hans Stubbe (1902–1989), he accepted a position as a laboratory technician at the Gatersleben Institute.
+In 1949, he succeeded Werner Rothmaler (1908–1962) as departmental director.
 During his last ten years at Gatersleben, he was in charge of the department of systematics.

 Works

 As an agricultural scientist, he developed principles for the classification of cultivated plants, and also provided a scientific basis towards the establishment and preservation of large collections of cultivated plants (gene banks).
 He is remembered for the encyclopedia, Verzeichnis landwirtschaftlicher und gärtnerischer Kulturpflanzen (ohne Zierpflanzen), later translated into English and published as "Mansfeld's Encyclopedia of Agricultural and Horticultural Crops".
 Other noted writings by Mansfeld include: